cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 What are the consequences of building a web app that runs entirely in the browser, a client side, single page web app?

+Your work will be assessed on the criteria: User Interface, Code structure, Data management and Project (documentation).

+Your efforts will be graded using a single point [rubric](https://github.com/cmda-minor-web/web-app-from-scratch-2122#rubric).
+You will have to pass the criterion (centre column) to pass the course.
+During the test you will be consulted and will be given feedback on things we think deficient and things we think are an improvement on the criterion.

 <!-- Read the articles below and consider the advantages and disadvantages of this method.